Search for celebrities on Ancestry.com!June 5, 2004

 A child of the Depression, Sverko learned while growing up in Fort Bragg how to do for himself.
 When he went to work on a ranch at 13 he would have quit school, but he'd promised his mother he wouldn't.

-He graduated from Fort Bragg High in 1934 and five years later married Marguerite White.
+He graduated from Fort Bragg High in 1934 and five years later marriage Marguerite White.
 He basically lived to work, and over the course of his life was a ranch caretaker, the operator of a Mendocino saddle shop, a horse trainer, a lumber-company woodsman and bulldozer operator, a welder and rebuilder of horse trailers, a Mendocino volunteer firefighter and a member of Mendocino County's Search and Rescue Team.

 Neighbors in Mendocino knew Sverko as a no-frills, no-nonsense guy who would do anything for someone in need and never expect anything in return.